ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/bulk-insert/how-to-work-with-bulk-insert-operation.dotnet.markdown

 | **void Dispose()** | Dispose an object |
 | **void DisposeAsync()** | Dispose an object in an async manner |

-## Limitations
+### Limitations

 There are a couple limitations to the API:

-* The bulk insert operation is broken into batches, each batch is treated in its own transaction so the whole operation isn't treated under a single transaction.
+* BulkInsert is designed to efficiently push high quantities of data.
+  As such, data is streamed and **processed by the server in batches**.
+  Each batch is fully transactional, but there are no transaction guarantees between the batches.
+The operation as a whole is non-transactional.
+  If your bulk insert is interrupted mid-way, some of your data might be persisted on the server while some of it might not.
+  * Make sure that your logic accounts for the possibility of an interruption where some of your data has not yet persisted on the server.
+  * If the operation was interrupted, one option is to re-insert the whole dataset in a new operation.
+    It will overwrite existing documents.
+  * **If you need full transactionality**, the [session](../../client-api/session/what-is-a-session-and-how-does-it-work) may be a better option.
+    If using the session, because all of the data is processed in one transaction, your machine's RAM must be able to handle the entire data-set included in the transaction.
-* Bulk insert is not thread safe, a single bulk insert should not be accessed concurrently.
-The use of multiple bulk inserts, on the same client, concurrently is supported also the use in an async context is supported.
+* Bulk insert is **not thread-safe**, meaning that it isn't transactional.
+  A single bulk insert should not be accessed concurrently.
+  * The use of multiple bulk inserts concurrently on the same client is supported.

-## Example
+  * Also the use in an async context is supported.

+{PANEL/}

+{PANEL: Example}

 ### Create bulk insert